Updated:

 “Leadership Development is tough.
 If it wasn’t, we wouldn’t be having a “crisis.” says Eric Jackson, the Founder and Managing Member of Ironfire Capital LLC (Jackson, 2011, Para10).
 The experience of the alarming cases due to poor corporate governance and leadership has been dreadful.
 It has left the people holding top positions in the organisations perplexed and stunned (Renton, 2009).
 The complexities of the world have left people bewildered.
 They have so much to do in so little time.
 The speedy advancements in technology have overloaded people with information relating to their lives and business interests.
 Human beings are not yet prepared to encompass and handle this bulk of information.
 Therefore, they need team support for dealing with the heap of material and work efficiently in the organisations (Hawkins & Smith, 2007).

 Leadership cannot be learned from some academic course.
-It is the result of a constant process involving the actions generating self-awareness, enhancing confidence level, integrating creativity and most of all, involving and motivating others in the development process (Lee, 2003).
+It is the result of a constant process involving the actions generating self-awareness, enhancing confidence levels, integrating creativity and most of all, involving and motivating others in the development process (Lee, 2003).

 Competencies are a package of different skills that a leader and executive require for being successful.
 Hence, leadership competence is a combination of theoretical knowledge and practical expertise in carrying out actions (Tropman & Wooten, 2010).

 There is always a mounting pressure on the company chiefs for executing crucial assignments and projects.
 They have the authoritative power in the organisation but may be lagging in the understanding of certain techniques and marketing strategies.
 To manage this situation, directors need to allow individuals at every level to act as leaders.
 Since, every individual has some of the other competency, utilizing it can make a difference in organisational growth.
 In the present scenario, the focus is on democratizing business.
 Leaders need not look at the business from the top but rather from the central position.
 This central position will enable them to be more close to the juniors and motivate them.
 They can increase their involvement in operational level decisions.
-This democratization will lower their burden, and they will get the freedom to offer more strategic direction and will become actual leaders (Why understanding group dynamics improves leadership, 2013).
+This democratization will lower their burden, and they will get the freedom to offer more strategic direction and will become actual leaders (Why Understanding Group Dynamics Improves Leadership, 2013).

 There has been much discussion on defining leadership, but little importance is given to the development of essential competencies for success.
 However, it is important to recognize different characteristics related to the development of effective leadership (Horner, 2002).
 A generalized definition of leadership emphasizes that it involves driving others towards the accomplishment of desired goals.
 It also includes individual distinctiveness and conduct.
 Moreover, work-related relationships and professional status also contribute to leadership.
 It is a general notion that effective leadership involves a deep concern for the fulfilment of the desired task as well as a genuine concern for people.